yuasabe/yuasabe.com/index.md

 use-site-title: true
 ---

 I am a software engineer at [TIER IV](https://tier4.jp/en/), focusing on the research and development of autonomous driving systems and their various related components.
+My current role revolves around the inter-component and external APIs of the open-source Autonomous Driving Stack, [Autoware](https://tier4.jp/en/autoware/), as well as designing and implementing infrastructure-aided autonomous driving features using V2I communication.

 In March 2023, I completed my masters degree at the Graduate School of Information Science and Technology, The University of Tokyo, advised by [Prof. Manabu Tsukada](https://tlab.hongo.wide.ad.jp/People/manabu-tsukada/) and [Prof. Hiroshi Esaki](http://hiroshi1.hongo.wide.ad.jp/hiroshi/).
 My research interests focused on Cooperative Intelligent Transportation Systems (C-ITS) and V2X technologies.
+Specifically, my area of focus was on Cooperative Perception and how we can reliably utilize cooperatively perceived information in the context of autonomous driving.

-I was previously a member of the [Esaki Laboratory](http://www.hongo.wide.ad.jp/index.html) and the [Tsukada Laboratory](https://tlab.hongo.wide.ad.jp/).
+During my time in university, I was a member of the [Esaki Laboratory](http://www.hongo.wide.ad.jp/index.html) and the [Tsukada Laboratory](https://tlab.hongo.wide.ad.jp/).

-I have also been part of the [WIDE Project](https://www.wide.ad.jp/) and the [Industrial Cyber Security Center of Excellence (ICS CoE)](https://www.ipa.go.jp/icscoe/english/index.html).
+I have also been part of the [WIDE Project](https://www.wide.ad.jp/) and the [Industrial Cyber Security Center of Excellence (ICS CoE)](https://www.ipa.go.jp/icscoe/english/index.html), focusing on R&D of IPv6 applications and cybersecurity issues for industrial control systems.
+At the ICS CoE of the Information-technology Promotion Agency (IPA), our team designed and conducted cybersecurity training exercises for various companies both within and outside of Japan.

-My recent interests revolve around cooperative perception of connected vehicles and its integration into the open-source Autonomous Driving Stack [Autoware](https://tier4.jp/en/autoware/).
+Previously, I spent quite a bit of time in the startup space in Tokyo, raising funding for iOS app development projects back in 2015 to co-founding [Gracia Inc.](https://gra-cia.co.jp/index) in 2017 with our personalized gifts e-commerce service, [TANP](https://tanp.jp), and later developing AWS infrastructure and backend services for a few other EC startups.

+Although I feel like I have been all over the place, my main focus for a while now has been on emerging connected autonomous vehicle tech, and its implementation into society.

 ---